apple/foundationdb/documentation/sphinx/source/tls.rst

 2. The value of the environment variable, if one has been set;
 3. The default value

+For the password, rather than using the command-line option, we recommend setting it via environment variable ``FDB_TLS_PASSWORD`` for security purpose.

 As with all other command-line options to ``fdbserver``, the TLS settings can be specified in the :ref:`[fdbserver] section of the configuration file <foundationdb-conf-fdbserver>`.

 The settings for certificate file, key file, peer verification, password and CA file are interpreted by the software.